 3 Travel Agents Get Creative with Fee Structures

 In 2018, only 8% of hosted agents and 11% of independent (non-hosted) travel agents reported charging consultation fees.
-Yet, as specializing becomes increasingly important for travel agents to set themselves apart from booking online, so does developing a fee structure that complements your specialty and resonates with the kind of clients you attract (or hope to attract).
+Yet, as specializing becomes increasingly important for travel agents to set themselves apart from booking online, so does creating a fee structure that complements your specialty and resonates with the kind of clients you attract (or hope to attract).

 I chatted with a couple of agents who went the extra mile in terms of creating a travel agent fee structure, and their unique approach may surprise you and inspire your own!